stardist/stardist-docs/docs/faq.md

 The maximal size of objects that can be well segmented depends on the receptive field of the neural network used inside a StarDist model.

-For the default StarDist 2D network configuration, this is roughly 90 pixels.
+For the default StarDist 2D network configuration (U-Net with depth 3), this is roughly 90 pixels.
 If your objects are larger than this and the segmentation results indicate over-segmentation, you can either a) downscale your input images such that the object size becomes smaller, or b) increase the receptive field of a StarDist model by changing the *grid* parameter in the model configuration (e.g. setting `grid=(2,2)` will roughly double the receptive field).
 Grid values of 4 and even 8 do make sense for images with a large minimum object size, e.g. 5x the size of the grid value.

-This is similar for StarDist 3D, although the receptive field for the default network configuration is only roughly 35 pixels.
+This is similar for StarDist 3D, although the receptive field for the default network configuration (U-Net with depth 2) is only roughly 45 pixels.
 Besides downscaling your input images, you can also change the grid parameter as mentioned above, but do not increase it for Z if you have strongly anisotropic images with relatively few axial planes, e.g. use `grid=(1,2,2)`.

-Furthermore, you can also slightly increase the receptive field by changing the *backbone* in the configuration to a U-Net, i.e. by using `backbone='unet'`.
+Of course, in both cases you can also increase the depth of the U-Net network (via parameter `unet_n_depth`), but keep in mind that this can lead to more *overfitting* (i.e. the learned model might not generalize well to new images), especially when training with small datasets.

 #### Do I have to annotate all nuclei (objects) in a training image?
 What about those that are only partially visible?
 What about other objects not of interest?